 To coincide with its biosolids EMS, the NRRRF implemented an ISO 14001 EMS for the wastewater treatment operations at the plant.
-In February of 2014, the NRRRF received ISO 14001:2004 certification for its wastewater EMS.

-The results of the third party audits are available by contacting Emily Fentress, Process Control Training Officer at Emily.Fentress@raleighnc.gov or calling 919-996-3680.
+In February of 2014, the NRRRF received ISO 14001:2004 certification for its wastewater EMS; NRRRF was recertified in 2017 to the upgraded ISO 14001:2015 standard.
+The results of the third party audits are available by contacting Emily Fentress, Utilities Coordinator at Emily.Fentress@raleighnc.gov or calling 919-996-3680.

-2016 Biosolids Program Annual Report
+2018 Biosolids Program Annual Report

-The biosolids program at the Neuse River Resource Recovery Facility (NRRRF) is continuing to improve through the use of an Environmental Management System (EMS) approach to managing the program.
+The biosolids program at the Neuse River Resource Recovery Facility (NRRRF) is continuing to improve through the use of an EMS approach to managing the program.
 Some of the highlights of this year's program include: